dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 What problems does it solve?

+The timing was perfect, because one of our junior developers ruined his whole development environment by changing all the files and directories permissions to apache

+sudo chown www-data.www-data /

 ---

 so now that everyone are prepared for what comes next, let's start the presentation